openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

         ;

-A parameter type prefixed with *readonly* must have an additional restriction.
-The parameter is described in :ref:`Readonly Parameters`.
+If a parameter type is prefixed with *readonly*, then there are additional restrictions on the parameter as described in :ref:`Readonly Parameters`.

 The last parameter of a function can be a *rest parameter* (see :ref:`Rest Parameter`) or a sequence of *optional parameters*